"

 How you can start collecting the information:

-1. Create a digital folder structure to organize different types of information (e.g., academic achievements, work experience, projects).
+1. Create a digital folder ( Google drive, One drive, dropbox etc.) to organize and store your information (e.g., academic achievements, work experience, projects).

 2. Keep a running document or spreadsheet to log experiences, skills acquired, and achievements as they occur.